 Orofacial Myofunctional Therapy (OMT)- it’s a mouthful, and likely not a term you come across in everyday life!
-But it is an interesting topic within speech-language pathology, especially for parents of children who exhibit signs of [something].
+But it is an interesting topic within speech-language pathology, especially for parents of children who exhibit signs of oral dysfunction.
 In a nutshell, OMT is a special discipline of speech therapy focusing on addressing Orofacial myfunctional disorders (OMDs).
 According to the American Speech-Language Hearing Association (ASHA), “OMDs are patterns involving oral and orofacial musculature that interfere with normal growth, development, or function of orofacial structures, or call attention to themselves.”
 Examples of OMDs include tongue thrust, mouth breathing, tongue tie, lip tie, cheeks tie, or an open bite.
 These disorders can affect a child or adult, leading to problems with breathing, swallowing, sleeping, and speaking (as well as dental problems!).

 How can OMDs arise?
 The causes are diverse including both lifestyle based and physiological:

 - Extended use of a pacifier and/or sippy cups